UCAS Code: Combined Honours only – see combinations tab|Duration: 3 years|Full Time|Hope Park

 The degree will often challenge you and ask you to reach beyond your own experience and interests into those of contemporary and historical communities.
 Using these as creative stimuli, you will be required to reflect upon social contexts, power, and how truth and justice can be communicated or miscommunicated through creative writing.
 By the end of the degree, you should have a wide appreciation of forms, genres and applications.
-Included in the degree are field trips to Wales, and Liverpool museums and galleries, which provide material for writing exercises as well as widening your student experience.
+Included in the degree are field trips which provide material for writing exercises as well as widening your student experience.

 Teaching on this degree is structured into lectures, in which lecturers provide you with information and you are asked to input your ideas, seminars, during which you carry out writing exercises, and tutorials, which in your first year typically have no more than 10 students.

-For the Creative Writing part of your degree, there will be approximately 7 teaching hours in your first year, which decreases to approximately 6 teaching hours in your second year and 5 in your third year.
+For the Creative Writing part of your degree, there will be approximately 6 teaching hours in your first year, approximately 6 teaching hours in your second year, and approximately 6 in your third year.
 On top of teaching hours, you are also expected to spend a minimum of 9 hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.

 Assessments are varied and reflect the diverse nature of the curriculum.
-During each year of study, there will be critical and reflective essays and a written exam, as well as a practice-based portfolio in which you present a range of writing styles written to set word-limits.
+During each year of study, there will be critical and reflective essays and a written exam or take-home task, as well as a practice-based portfolio in which you present a range of writing styles written to set word-limits.